opencog/generate/README.md

 ## Examples
-To understand how to use this, take a look at the [tests directory](tests/generate) and the files `dict-helloworld.scm`, then `dict-tree.scm` and finally `dict-loop.scm`.
-This requires at least some basic familiarity with the AtomSpace (see the tutorial-examples there).
-Some general understanding of
+To understand how to use this, take a look at the [tests directory](tests/generate) and the files `dict-helloworld.scm`, then `dict-tree.scm`, `dict-loop.scm` and then the others.
+Understanding these requires at least some basic familiarity with the AtomSpace (see the tutorial-examples there).
+Some general understanding of [Link Grammar](https://www.abisource.com/projects/link-grammar/) is also useful, as all initial examples emulate Link-Grammar type natural-language parse graphs.
-[Link Grammar](https://www.abisource.com/projects/link-grammar/)
-is also useful, as all initial examples will be of natural language.